Boston may soon be the site of a Bike Share War, and there could be serious repercussions for the pace of Boston’s cycling infrastructure growth.

 However, there are a number of businesses now vying to capitalize on Boston’s growing bicycle enthusiasm.
 As The Boston Globe reported in October, several firms offering on-the-spot bicycle rentals in Greater Boston have begun trying to work their way into the market.
 One of the unique advantages these companies have over Hubway is they don’t need fixed docking stations.
 Instead, renters can park and lock the rental bicycle virtually anywhere.

 This so-called “dockless technology” has become wildly popular in China, and it’s rapidly spreading to cities like Boston.
+The problem, as noted by Boston Bike Attorney Andrew Fischer, is that it may ultimately hinder Hubway’s growth model – which may be bad for cyclists in the long-term.
 Continue reading